What Do Different Colored Hospital Wristbands Represent?

 Those in favor of more obvious DNR identifiers like hospital wristbands tend to argue the following

-Those NOT in favor or more obvious DNR identifiers like hospital wristbands tend to argue the following
+Those NOT in favor of more obvious DNR identifiers like hospital wristbands tend to argue the following

-Even the FDA became involved just last year with a notice to medical device manufacturers that they should avoid using any purple bracelet or wristbands to identify device implants due to concerns of a mix-up with DNR status.
+Even the FDA became involved in 2021 with a notice to medical device manufacturers that they should avoid using any purple bracelet or wristbands to identify device implants due to concerns of a mix-up with DNR status.

 The Push Towards Standardization Will Take Time